SyamMusrin/SMARTGreen/README.md

 20/6/23 V1.0 beta

 This is the base code that would suffice the project.
-The following Modules will be adeed to V1.1 beta:
+The following Modules will be added to V1.1 beta:

 1. Cloud module
-2. Microphone module
+2. Microphone module (audio.py, logging.py)
 3. UPS monitor module
+4. main.py

 And subsequently cleaning the code, debugging and making it user friendly will be done for V1.0 release